 How UNICEF is helping children in Myanmar

-The delivery of humanitarian assistance inside Myanmar is constrained by restrictions on both the movement of supplies and the movements of the aid workers who are attempting to deliver it.
+The delivery of humanitarian assistance inside Myanmar has been constrained by restrictions on both the movement of supplies and the movements of the aid workers who are attempting to deliver it.
+Nevertheless, by working with community partners, UNICEF has been reaching and continues to reach children and families in need with a range of health, nutrition and other services and support.

-In education, UNICEF is able to help kids keep learning even when schools are closed, by training community facilitators to be teachers, and distributing story books and other learning materials.
+In education, UNICEF is able to help kids keep learning even when schools are closed by training community facilitators to be teachers, and distributing story books and other learning materials.
 UNICEF also helps upgrade libraries and other community facilities to create safe learning spaces.

 Home-based learning is also supported.
 Hundreds of thousands of children have been reached with these interventions.
 And UNICEF works with local partners to provide early learning materials in more than 100 ethnic languages and cultures, providing tablets, laptops and digital literacy trainings.